-How often and when to test will depend on your training and competition schedule.
-In an ideal world you would do some tests at the start of your winter training to set your training intensities and targets, and then again mid-way through winter training to assess progress.
+How often and when to assess where you are will depend on your training and competition schedule.
+In an ideal world you would do some fitness tests at the start of your winter training to set your training intensities and targets, and then again mid-way through winter training to assess progress.

-A test about 2 to 3 months out from your main race will help you to make any final adjustments to training with enough time for the training to have an impact.
-Testing when you’re at your racing peak can also be interesting to see what your values are when you’re at your best.
+An assessment about 2 to 3 months out from your main race will help you to make any final adjustments to training with enough time for the training to have an impact.
+A further one when you’re at your racing peak can also be interesting to see what your values are when you’re at your best.

 Most sports science labs will have the facilities to carry out both running and cycling assessments.
 Needless to say swimming assessments are not so easy to carry out and less common.